 - Video on the Lower Sioux Tribe’s efforts to reclaim sacred tobacco and how they worked with powwow organizers to support change

 - System Change for Vibrant Native Communities from AICAF looks at PSE changes through an Indigenous lens

 Čaŋlí Coalition Example

 In late 2019, the federal government increased the age to purchase tobacco to 21 with little warning to young adults or tobacco retailers.
-The Canli Coalition responded by amping up smoking cessation promotion for young adults, and supplied tobacco retailers on the reservation with updated We Card signs and a training video for clerks.
+The Canli Coalition responded by amping up smoking cessation promotion for young adults, and supplied tobacco retailers on the reservation with an informative letter, updated We Card signs and a training video for clerks.